zeroc-ice/ice/distribution/src/common/README.DEMOS.txt

      - Building the Visual Basic demos
      - Running .NET demos
      - SSL Notes for the .NET demos
+  5. Building and running the .NET Compact Framework demo
-  5. Building and running the Java demos
+  6. Building and running the Java demos
+  7. Building and running the Android demos
-  6. Running the Python demos
+  8. Running the Python demos
-  7. Running the Ruby demos
+  9. Running the Ruby demos
-  8. Building and running the PHP demos
+ 10. Building and running the PHP demos

 ======================================================================